walkinthedawg/Carols-Cakes/README.md

 Please note that I used AWS Dev for this project, so if you are using a different editor, the terminal commands may differ.
 Please consult the docs for the editor you're using for further information on editor-specific terminal commands.
 All secret keys for AWS, Stripe, Production, and Django Settings in Heroku will need to be obtained individually, as they are hidden.
 You can find a secret key generator for Django [here](https://www.miniwebtool.com/django-secret-key-generator/).

-## Final uncurable problems that occurred
+## Uncurable problems that occurred

 1) Due to my class ending on Oct 2nd, 2019....I have run out of time to fully complete this project to my satisfaction.
 I have had to submit this project with some things left to do.